 Gotcha!
 There’s no dress code, per se, although there are appropriate ways to adorn yourself.
 Just prepare your body for the Bruns as you would for an outdoor sports event in the Bay Area.
 If you’re coming to the Bruns at twilight or later, dress in warm layers and bring a blanket, as well as hat and gloves; you’ll be colder than usual because you’ll be sitting in one place for a while, and snuggling up is recommended!
 We do have blankets available, free of charge, on chilly nights.
 If you’re attending a daytime performance, dress lightly (as befits the forecasted temperature), bring sunscreen, and consider a brimmed hat and sunglasses.
 And sturdy shoes are recommended, for walking up our paths.

 There is no permanent seating at the Bruns Amphitheater.
 Plastic chairs are preplaced in most sections.
-If you are seated in our Terrace Premium section, your tickets come with a voucher for one of the low-backed beach chairs available at the upper entrance to the amphitheater.
-Should you need assistance, ushers can help you place your chair in all Terrace sections.
-If you’re seated in our Terrace or Terrace Rear sections, you will need to bring your own chair or rent one from us.
-If you choose to bring your own, it must be a low-backed beach chair (no camp chairs), with a seat no more than six inches off the ground and a backrest no taller than shoulder height (so the people behind you can see!).
-If you need to rent a chair from us, you’ll find them located at the upper entrance to the Terrace, and they’re only $3.
+If you are seated in our Terrace section, the seats are low-to-the-ground beach chairs.
+Patrons sitting in the Terrace only may also choose to bring their own chair; if you choose to bring your own, it must be a low-backed beach chair (no camp chairs), with a seat no more than six inches off the ground and a backrest no taller than shoulder height (so the people behind you can see!).

 6. Getting here: